- Creation of My Thesis or Dissertation

 Q: Can I defend after a semester's Final Submission deadline and still graduate in that semester?

-Q: When are the Final Submission dates?
+Q: When are the Final Submission deadlines?

 A: These deadlines are set by the Registrar's Office.
 Generally, the deadline is 5:00 P.M. on the Friday before the last day of classes.